-Cynthia Audino Fairbank was born and raised in Los Angeles where she attended Immaculate Heart High School, graduated from UCLA with a Bachelor’s degree in Political Science and received a Master’s Degree in Public Administration from California State University Los Angeles.
+Cynthia Audino Fairbank was born and raised in Los Angeles where she attended Immaculate Heart High School, graduated from UCLA with a Bachelor’s degree in Political Science, and received a Master’s Degree in Public Administration from California State University Los Angeles.

-In Los Angeles, she has provided governmental relations consulting services to the Los Angeles Unified School District where she has served as a consultant to the LAUSD Deputy Superintendent for Governmental Relations and Public Affairs.
-She has worked for corporate clients with issues before the Los Angeles Community College District and Los Angeles Unified School District as well as the Los Angeles City Council and various other city commissions and agencies.
+In Los Angeles, she has provided governmental relations consulting services to the Los Angeles Unified School District, where she has served as a consultant to the LAUSD Deputy Superintendent for Governmental Relations and Public Affairs.
+She has worked for corporate clients with issues before the Los Angeles Community College District and Los Angeles Unified School District, as well as the Los Angeles City Council, and various other city commissions and agencies.

 Cynthia’s paternal grandparents emigrated from Reggio, Calabria and settled in Pennsylvania in 1902.
-Her parents moved to the Westside of Los Angeles in the late 1940’s where they raised Cynthia and her brother Joe Audino.
+Her parents moved to the Westside of Los Angeles in the late 1940s.
 Cynthia is married to John Fairbank, a partner in the Public Opinion Research firm, Fairbank, Maslin, Maullin, Metz & Associates.
-They live in Century City where they raised their son Jeffrey.
-She is also on the board of the Los Angeles Orphanage Guild.
+They live in Century City, where they raised their son, Jeffrey.
+She also serves on the board of the Los Angeles Orphanage Guild.